lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/security/authentication/social/facebook-logins.md

 ## <a name="configure-facebook-authentication"></a>Configurar a autenticação do Facebook

-Adicione o serviço do Facebook no método `ConfigureServices` no arquivo *Startup.cs* :
+Adicione o serviço `ConfigureServices` do Facebook no método no arquivo *Startup.cs:*

 ```csharp
 services.AddAuthentication().AddFacebook(facebookOptions =>